 This version of the manual was updated in January 2024.
 Please pay particular attention to Section 4, Amendments for an easy reference of what has changed in this version.

-The manual is compliant with Working Together 2015, and the Munro Review of Child Protection.
+The manual is compliant with Working Together to Safeguard Children, and the Munro Review of Child Protection.
 It aims to provide relevant information on safeguarding procedures to statutory organisations and partner agencies.
 Further detailed guidance is available in the Safeguarding Guides and Local Resources.

 - About this Manual

 - Using the Search Function

 The manual has been organised with the Core Procedures in the most prominent place.
 These chapters explain the actions that must be taken when there are concerns about the welfare of a child.

 Chapters which provide more detailed safeguarding guidance have been written to include the most significant points to ensure that the content is accessible to a wide, multi-agency readership.